2023 copyright rob and chris dixon and OK.O.S 1

 Healthy Soil equals healthy food…

-Here is a list of the ways meat that is grass finished is different from feedlot finished beef. (from the book Grass, Soil, Hope by Courtenay White):
+Here is a list of the ways meat that is grass finished on rotational pasture is different from grain finished in feedlot beef. (from the book Grass, Soil, Hope by Courtenay White):

 more omega-3 fatty acid;

 much more conjugated linoleic acid (CLU), a cancer fighter;